Sports governing body: National governing bodies

-List of national governing bodies

 Event organizers

 Multi-sport event organizers are responsible for the organization of an event that includes more than one sport.
 The best-known example is the International Olympic Committee (IOC), the organizer of the modern Olympic Games.
 General sports organizations are responsible for sports-related topics, usually for a certain group, such as the Catholic or Jewish sports groups.
-General sports organizations can also exist for the army and other groups, but they usually are medium-sized, as they do not have that much of a budget to work with.
+General sports organizations and multi-sport events also exist for other groups such as the Invictus Games for military veterans.

 Professional leagues

 Professional sports leagues are usually the highest level of play in sport, specifically if they consist of the best players around the world in a certain sport.
 Because of this, they usually work with national or international federations, but there is usually a separation between the different federations.
 Most North American professional leagues usually do not have amateur divisions, as the amateur divisions are mostly run in separate leagues.
 Also, most professional leagues are related to other leagues, as players usually attempt to play in the league with the highest level of play.
 Because of this, promotion and relegation can occur; or, in league systems without promotion and relegation, clubs in professional leagues can have a team in the minor leagues.
 This enables them to shuffle players who are not doing well to the minor leagues, which will inspire them to contribute more to the team by playing better.